meteor/meteor/content/writing-packages.md

 1. When to create an NPM package and when to create an Atmosphere package
 2. The basics of writing an Atmosphere package
-3. How to depend on other packages, both from Atmopshere and NPM
+3. How to depend on other packages, both from Atmosphere and NPM
-4. How you can integrate with Meteor's build system as an Atmosphere package.
+4. How an Atmosphere package can integrate with Meteor's build system

-The Meteor framework supports two packaging systems: the [NPM](https://www.npmjs.com) package system---a repository of general JavaScript modules, both for node and increasingly, for the client---and the [Atmosphere](https://atmospherejs.com) package system---which is a repository of packages written solely for the Meteor framework.
+The Meteor platform supports two package systems: [NPM](https://www.npmjs.com), a repository of JavaScript modules for Node.js and the browser, and [Atmosphere](https://atmospherejs.com), a repository of packages written specifically for Meteor.

+<h3 id="npm-vs-atmosphere">NPM vs. Atmosphere</h3>

-With the release of version 1.3, Meteor has put increasing emphasis on the NPM package system, and in the future plans to migrate all packages into that system.
-You can read more about the tradeoffs between the package systems in the [Using Packages article](using-packages.html).
+With the release of version 1.3, Meteor has full support for NPM.
+In the future, there will be a time when all packages will be migrated to NPM, but currently there are benefits to both systems.
+You can read more about the tradeoffs between Atmosphere and NPM in the [Using Packages article](using-packages.html).

-If you want to distribute and reuse code that you've written for a Meteor application, then you should consider first publishing that code on NPM, especially if it's general enough to be consumed by a wider JavaScript audience.
-It's simple to [use NPM packages from Meteor applications](using-packages.html#npm), and possible to [use NPM packages from Atmosphere packages](#npm-dependencies), so even if your main audience is Meteor applications, there's no reason to stay away.
+If you want to distribute and reuse code that you've written for a Meteor application, then you should consider publishing that code on NPM if it's general enough to be consumed by a wider JavaScript audience.
+It's simple to [use NPM packages from Meteor applications](using-packages.html#npm), and possible to [use NPM packages from Atmosphere packages](#npm-dependencies), so even if your main audience is Meteor developers, NPM might be the best choice.

 The practice of writing NPM packages is [well documented](https://docs.npmjs.com/getting-started/creating-node-modules) and we won't cover it here.

-However, if your package depends on an Atmosphere package (which includes the Meteor core packages _as of this writing_), or needs to take advantage of Meteor's [build system](#build-packages), then you may need to write an Atmosphere package.
+However, if your package depends on an Atmosphere package (which, in Meteor 1.3, includes the Meteor core packages), or needs to take advantage of Meteor's [build system](#build-packages), then writing an Atmosphere package might be the best option.

 This article will cover some tips on how to do that.